 CII Intervention Methods

 Through the CII, children of all ages receive expert mental health interventions.
 Pre-school aged children are observed by a bi-lingual Masters Level School Social Worker.
 The social worker then works in partnership with the preschool teachers to identify the needs of individual children and assess the level of intervention most appropriate based on their emotional and behavioral functioning.
 The majority of preschool children identified to receive support are treated in the classroom through a method of emotional and behavioral modeling supported by the child psychologist.
 If additional or more intensive support is needed, the child may be referred to TCS to receive one-on-one counseling with a licensed TCS clinician at the TCS office.
 However, this rarely occurs as most interventions can take place effectively and with lasting impact in the classroom itself.

 Children at the K-12 levels are regularly identified and referred to the CII by school guidance counselors and child study teams thanks to a strong collaboration with partner schools.
-Once referred, TCS’ Associate Executive Director, who is also a licensed clinical social worker, works with the child’s family and a TCS clinician to schedule therapy for the client(s).
+Once referred, TCS’ Director of Clinical Operations, who is also a licensed clinical social worker, works with the child’s family and a TCS clinician to schedule therapy for the client(s).
 In addition, any family member of the child that needs to be seen in order to improve overall family functioning, and for the betterment of the child, may be seen.

 Each year, our clinicians administer outcome measurements for parents and teachers to assess the improvement of those students tested.
 The focus is twofold: